xkevio/parcio-typst/parcio-thesis/README.md

 We bundle the default "Faculty of Computer Science" head banner and use it as the `header-logo`.
 You can find yours at: https://www.cd.ovgu.de/Fakult%C3%A4ten.html.

-[^1]: Typst should already provide the Libertinus font family by default as it is the standard font.
+[^1]: Typst should already provide the Libertinus font family by default as it is their standard font.